numba/numba/docs/source/developer/inlining.rst

     * ``calltypes`` - the call types of any calls in the function.
     * ``signature`` - the function's signature.

-    The second argument holds the information from the caller, the second holds the information from the callee.
+    The second argument holds the information from the caller, the third holds the information from the callee.

-  In all cases the function should return Truthy to determine whether to inline, this essentially permitting custom inlining rules (typical use might be cost models).
+  In all cases the function should return True to inline and return False to not inline, this essentially permitting custom inlining rules (typical use might be cost models).

 .. note:: No guarantee is made about the order in which functions are assessed
           for inlining or about the order in which they are inlined.